Petals on the Wind (film): Development and writing

-Lifetime first announced plans to adapt the second book in the Dollanganger series on January 9, 2014, just before they aired Flowers in the Attic.
+Lifetime first announced plans to adapt the second book in the Dollanganger series on January 9, 2014, just before airing Flowers in the Attic.
 It was also announced by writer Kayla Alpert that the film would take place ten years after Flowers in the Attic, whereas the book picked up directly after the events of the first.
-Alpert stated that she started working on the script for Petals on the Wind, shortly after she had finished the script for the first film.
+Alpert stated that she started working on the script for Petals on the Wind shortly after she had finished the script for the first film.

-Executive producer Michelle Weiss stated that adapting Petals on the Wind into film proved to be more difficult that the first one did.
-She said that while Flowers was a contained story that took place within only one location, Petals has a larger setting, more storylines and takes place during a longer period of time.
-The biggest challenge was the contain the story within a contained timeframe.
+Executive producer Michelle Weiss stated that adapting Petals on the Wind into film proved to be more difficult that the first one.
+She said that while Flowers was a contained story that took place in only one location, Petals has a larger setting, more storylines and takes place during a longer period of time.
+The biggest challenge was to contain the story within a contained time frame.
 She also stated the film takes place in Southern United States during the '70s.

 Casting and filming

 On January 28, 2014 it was announced that Heather Graham and Ellen Burstyn would reprise their roles from Flowers in the Attic as Corrine and Olivia Foxworth, respectively.
 On February 18 it was revealed that Rose McIver had landed the role of Cathy Dollanganger, taking over from Kiernan Shipka.
-During the same month, it was revealed that Wyatt Nash had been cast as Christopher; Bailey De Young role as Carrie was announced the following day.
+During the same month, it was revealed that Wyatt Nash had been cast as Christopher; Bailey De Young's role as Carrie was announced the following day.

 McIver stated that due to the film's rushed production, she only had two weeks after her first audition to practice ballet for her role, before filming started on February 25; this left her unable to read any of the books.
 Regarding Cathy and Chris's relationship, she stated that both of the characters "know [their relationship]'s a taboo, but nobody else understands them the way they get each other" and due to their shared trauma, it's hard for them to connect with anyone else.
 Nash expressed a similar sentiment, believing that it's impossible for either of them to move forward and live happy lives apart from each other.

 Production for the movie was rushed and actress Rose McIver, who portrayed Cathy, began filming in February 2014, two weeks after she attended her first audition, leaving her unable to read any of the novels before portraying the role.
 Immediately after filming was completed in March McIver began work on the television series iZombie.

 A new character, that of Chris's love interest Sarah, was created for the movie and some portions of the book, notably the sexual relationship between Cathy and her adoptive father, were removed in order to condense the book for film.
 Of this choice, director Kayla Alpert stated that “After doing incest, we decided we didn’t need pedophilia on top of it" and that some of the book's plot had to be condensed for the movie.